 - Restricted Reviewer: The restricted reviewer does not have access to the usual DISCO features of search, batch actions, and productions.
 They only have access to the stages for which they have been assigned.
 In the document viewer, restricted reviewers will have access to view related documents (such as families, conversations, and similar documents).
 However, if a related document is not in one of their assigned batches, the restricted reviewer will not be able to perform any action on the document; they will only be able to view these related documents for purposes of context in their review.

-Each time you add a new (restricted) reviewer to a stage, they will receive a welcome email instructing them how to login to the matter and start reviewing.
+Each time you add a new (restricted) reviewer to a stage, they will receive a welcome email instructing them how to login to the database and start reviewing.
 Once restricted reviewers are added to a stage, they can then begin checking out batches and reviewing documents.

 Checking Out a Batch